-Note: This article is aimed at athletes who are entering official IRONMAN (M-dot) events, not those who are completing the distance at “unofficial” events.
+Note: This article is aimed at athletes who are preparing for an “official” IRONMAN branded race day.
+Not those who are completing the distance at “unofficial” events.
 If you are completing the distance at an even with a different organiser (Outlaw, challenge, independent), this is the article you need: Triathlon Race Day Success

 Hopefully by the time you’re reading this your training has gone well, you’re excited, and feel nervous, yet unstoppable.
-However, a few mistakes on race day can really put a spanner in the works and leave you disappointed or even result in you failing to finish.
-All of that fitness isn’t much use if you can’t apply it onto the course, so we’re going to walk you through the confusing and sometimes stressful world of race preparation and race execution, to reduce stress and confusion on the day itself.
+However, a few mistakes on your Ironman race day can really put a spanner in the works.
+This may leave you disappointed with your time or even result in you failing to finish.
+All of that fitness isn’t much use if you can’t apply it onto the course, so we’re going to walk you through the confusing and sometimes stressful world of race preparation and race execution.
+This will help reduce stress and confusion on the day itself.

 The following points are based on my experience of Ironman triathlons, however as the races are run as franchises there may be small differences in how each event is run.
 Always read the race information and defer to it over the advice I give here.